ProgerXP/Orphus/README.md

 Follow the instructions above to install the frontend, then copy `orphus.php` to your web root (or change `orphus.opt.action`).

-After that either edit the script (not recommended) or create a new script `orphus-local.php` alongside the first and put your specific configuration there.
-At minimum, you need to set the recipient's e-mail because for spam reasons `orphus.opt.email` is ignored by default.
+After that either edit the PHP script (not recommended) or create a new script `orphus-local.php` alongside the first and put your specific configuration there.
+At minimum, you need to set the recipient's e-mail address because for spam reasons `?email` (`orphus.opt.email`) is ignored by default.

 ```
 <?php